The Definition and Purpose of At-Will Employment

 Good Faith Efforts of the Employer

 At-will employment does not mean that employers can arbitrarily fire employees without good faith communication, fairness, and non-discriminatory practices.
-Courts are increasingly finding for employees in litigation when the employer tells the employee that he has let him go at-will.
+Courts are increasingly finding for employees in litigation when the employer tells the employee that they have let the employee go at-will.

 Employers must demonstrate a good faith effort to correct the employee's performance or the other issues that led to employment termination.
 The employer needs to document the employee's performance problems and the efforts that were made to help the employee improve.

 This documentation is filed in the employee's personnel record.
 If a lawsuit occurs as a result of employment termination, the employer is protected by the documentation that led up to the employment termination.
 It is especially true if all of the documents are signed by the employee to indicate that she saw the documents.

 Good Faith Efforts of the Employee